 SC-3 is an acid cleaner used to remove mineral and scale deposits.
 In most cases this is used first and if there is no improvement, go on to the SC-2.
 SC-3 will in most cases lower the product PPM and overall pressures.
 Scaling is a slow process that may take several months or years.
 SC-3 is less harmful to the membrane and will almost always improve the performance of an older membrane.

-For cleaning with either SC-2 or SC-3, see the Membrane Cleaning Procedure on page 39.
+For cleaning with either SC-2 or SC-3, see the Cleaning Procedure.

 Storage Procedure